Ethavanol/localization-demo/README.md

 Once the dependencies are set up:

+- Clone this repo if not done.
-Navigate to the localization project folder.
+- Navigate to the localization project folder.

-Run the following command to build the project:
+- Run the following command to build the project:

     ./gradlew build

-After the build process is complete, run the projectrunner file.
+- After the build process is complete, run the projectrunner file.

 ## Simulation Files: